Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 When serialising custom Log Types into XML the default root element is `<root>`, this can be customised via `-XmlRootName`.

+### Global

+You can configure a global serialisation format to use via [`Set-PodeLogDefaultSerialiseFormat`].
+If you **don't** supply `-SerialiseFormat` then the global default will be used instead.

+By default there is no global default; not supplying `-SerialiseFormat` will default to the Log Type's local default value - format inbuilt type this is Custom, and for custom types this is None.

 ## Log Format

 Log Types support the following formats, which can be supplied using the `-LogFormat` parameter: